 A simple macrame kit can ensure you have all the necessary supplies whenever inspiration strikes.
 Whether you’re making an elaborate wall hanging or a plain-Jane bookmark, your kit should have everything you need to get started.

-We'll dive into the contents of your kit in a moment, but first, let's look at why you might want to make one in the first place.
+We'll dive into the contents of your kit in a moment, but first, let's decide if you should compile your own or purchase an already existing macrame kit.

 Table Of Contents